Benchmarking quantum logic operations relative to thresholds for fault tolerance: Results

-\paragraph*{\textbf{\textup{Impact of Randomized Compiling on Error Budgets.}}} To explore how effective RC is at converting all errors into stochastic Pauli noise, we calculate the total amount of stochastic and coherent errors for each gate.
-To do so, we divide each gate's error generator $\mathcal{L}$ into stochastic and Hamiltonian components, and compute the total rate of stochastic ($\epsilon_{\rm{agg}}$) and Hamiltonian ($\theta_{\rm{agg}}$) errors as done in Ref.~\cite{mkadzik2021precision}.
-In Fig.~\ref{fig:figure3} we plot the fraction of the \emph{total error} ($\epsilon_{\rm{tot}} = \epsilon_{\rm{agg}}+ \theta_{\rm{agg}}$) --- which is closely related to diamond norm error \cite{mkadzik2021precision} --- due to stochastic and coherent (Hamiltonian) errors.
+In Fig.~\ref{fig:figure3} we plot the fraction of the total error due to stochastic and coherent (Hamiltonian) errors.
 We find that the error budget of the simultaneous single-qubit gates is dominated by coherent errors for $N=0$, and that coherent errors account for approximately two-thirds of the total error for the $CZ$.
 For $N=1$, coherent errors still dominate the single-qubit gates, but the contribution from coherent errors and stochastic noise are both approaching 50\% for the $CZ$ gate.
 By $N=10$, stochastic noise makes up the largest contribution to the total error for the $CZ$ gate, but we observe only a modest change for the single-qubit gates.
 However, by $N=100$ the error budget for all gates is entirely due to stochastic noise.
 We note that for the $N=100$ data, our model selection chose the S model, which enforces the constraint that the error budget is entirely due to stochastic Pauli noise (see the diagram in Fig.~\ref{fig:figure1}b).
 This is because there is no statistically significant evidence in the data for any coherent errors (if more data were taken, evidence for some residual coherent errors might be found).
 These data demonstrate the effectiveness of RC in eliminating the impact of coherent errors.
 However, this does not mean that coherent errors are physically not present; rather, each individual randomization under RC is impacted by coherent errors in a different manner, in such a way that the aggregate effect is to randomize the impact of coherent errors.

+Alternative methods for quantifying the magnitude of coherent errors include purity RB (PRB) \cite{wallman2015estimating} and cross-entropy benchmarking (XEB) \cite{boixo2018characterizing}.
+However, methods for measuring coherent errors that use random circuits have two disadvantages.
+First, these methods measure averages over gates, so they cannot separate out each gate's error rate into stochastic and coherent contributions (as done herein).
+Second, although the unitarity (estimated by PRB) and infidelity (estimated by RB) can be used to upper bound the diamond norm error \cite{wallman2015estimating}, this method is inefficient (see Ref.~\cite{blume2017demonstration} for details).

 \paragraph*{\textbf{\textup{Process Infidelity vs.~Diamond Norm.}}} Error rates measured via randomized benchmarks cannot in general be directly compared to FT thresholds.
 However, although the diamond norm (Eq.~\ref{eq:diamond_norm}) enables rigorous comparison to FT thresholds, it is difficult to measure in a scalable manner.
 If the error model of a quantum processor is dominated by stochastic noise, the process infidelity and diamond norm will be equal, in which case randomized benchmarks can be used to efficiently demonstrate that gate errors are below a FT threshold.